davidrhoden/davidrhoden-basic-netlify/timeline/burned-altima-on-alhambra-jan-10-2021.md

 ![burned Altima on Alhambra Street](/static/img/timeline/burned-altima-jan-10-2021.jpg "burned Altima on Alhambra Street")

 Somebody dropped this late-model Altima off around the corner on Alhambra Street, by the playground, and set it on fire.
-All the tires exploded exacpt the donut.
+All the tires exploded except the donut.